 My Pilates practice integrates a deep understanding of the Joseph Pilates Method with modern approaches to strength-oriented movement informed by modern research.
 The exercises I teach are both dynamic and subtle, and are intended to improve posture and overall functionality in every day life.
 The results are long, lean muscles with increased joint mobility that, over time, can provide increased protection from injury.

-Relational Somatic Counselling begins with an understanding that our body, mind, and spirit are completely interconnected, and that they each play an important role in your overall health and wellbeing.
+Relational Somatic (soma means: the body) Healing begins with an understanding that our body, mind, and spirit are completely interconnected, and that they each play an important role in your overall health and wellbeing.
 This method explores how various bodily (or somatic) processes and patterns of movement are linked to your emotional experience.
-I believe that the healing process is most effective when our obstacles are seen, heard, safely held, and processed within a trusted relationship with a therapist.
+I believe that the healing process is most effective when our obstacles are seen, heard, safely held, and processed within a trusted relationship with a healer.
 The goal of this method is to encourage a more informed approach to being in the world in relation to ourselves, others, and our environment.
 With this method I seek to inspire interest, curiosity, and awareness in ourselves beyond and not excluding our physicality.